tomstevns/qubits/README.md

    contemporary physical platforms (ion traps, superconducting devices,
    photonic systems, cold atoms, etc.).

+6. Recent Additions (v0.1b–v0.3 Prototypes)
+   A small numerical prototype has been added exploring whether near-degenerate eigenstructures can be detected directly from randomly generated Hamiltonians.
+   The prototype:

+   constructs sparse Pauli-operator Hamiltonians performs exact diagonalization (2–8 qubits) identifies degenerate and near-degenerate eigenpairs extracts dominant computational-basis components groups the results into candidate subspaces
+   These experiments function as an initial proof of concept for the idea that physics-native information units may arise as eigenvector-structured subspaces of the Hamiltonian itself.

+   Further extensions will appear in upcoming versions.

 The goal is not to define a single “new qubit”, but to explore the broader
 space of physics-native information encodings that may reduce overhead and
 align more closely with the structure of nature itself.